mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.9.0 - September TBD, 2025</summary>

 - 🚀 Add support for event pagination and filtering on Schedule page
+- 🚀 Offer the ability to view events in 'list view' or 'calendar view'
 - 🔧 Upgrade Angular to `v20.2.3`, `@ngrx` packages to `v20.0.1`, and update a handful of third-party packages to their latest versions

 </details>